-“Salvador is attracting a new kind of interest from the world, thanks to an engagement in expanding and maintaining the green coverage in our city.
-Promoting pleasant, sustainable, and harmonious living environments is a constant challenge, but the benefits are of immeasurable relevance.
-Cities4Forests contributes with essential connections for innovative strategies to be effective and lasting.”
+“Salvador is attracting a new kind of interest from the world, due an engagement in expanding and maintaining the green areas in our city and tackling Climate Change.
+Promoting inclusive, sustainable and resilient living environments is a constant challenge, but the benefits are of immeasurable relevance.
+Cities4Forests contributes with essential connections for innovative strategies regarding urban afforestation to be effective and lasting.”

 Municipal Secretary of Sustainability, Innovation and Resilience

 Salvador is located at the entrance of the Bay of All Saints, the largest bay on the Brazilian coast.
 The municipal territory consists of a continental portion, surrounded by the sea to the south, east, and west, and an island portion.
 The island portion gathers four islands (Frades Island, Bom Jesus dos Passos Island, Santo Antônio Island, and Maré Island) and two islets (Santos and Pagãos).
 The area of the city totals 309 km² (or 692 km², if considered the area of the Bay of All Saints).
-Salvador has an estimated population of 2,675,656 inhabitants (according to the 2010 Census), and a demographic density of 8,659.08 inhabitants per km².
+Salvador has an estimated population of 2,900,319 inhabitants (according to the 2021 IBGE estimate), and a demographic density of 9,386.14 inhabitants per km².
 The city does not have a rural zone.
 Overall, 39.5% of its urban households reside on afforested streets.

 The city still has some significant forest remnants.
 The study “Vegetation Diagnosis of the Atlantic Forest Biome in the City of Salvador,” conducted by the Public Prosecutor of the State of Bahia, identified 270 plant species.
 It concluded that the city’s forest fragments reach 5,249 hectares, of which more than a half (56%) is in a middle growth stage and 0.9% in an advanced stage.